apache/pekko-http/docs/src/main/paradox/routing-dsl/case-class-extraction.md

 than just a few parameters the overhead introduced by capturing the arguments as extractions only to feed them into the model class constructor directly afterwards can somewhat clutter up your route definitions.

-If your model classes are case classes, as in our example, Akka HTTP supports an even shorter and more concise syntax.
+If your model classes are case classes, as in our example, Apache Pekko HTTP supports an even shorter and more concise syntax.
 You can also write the example above like this:

 @@snip [CaseClassExtractionExamplesSpec.scala](/docs/src/test/scala/docs/http/scaladsl/server/CaseClassExtractionExamplesSpec.scala) { #example-2 }